Nearsoft/jobs/readme.md

 * Full-Stack Web/Mobile development with a variety of languages including but not limited to Python, JavaScript, HTML, etc.
 * Implement web or mobile interfaces using React.js and React Native
 * Work closely with our Product Manager and Designer to define feature specifications and build the next generation of products leveraging frameworks such as Django, React.js, and React Native
-* Work closely with operations and infrastructure to build and scale back-end services
+* Work closely with operations and infrastructure to build and scale back end services
 * Build report interfaces and data feeds

 ### What we're looking for: